-ORDERED that Bryan A. Chapman is hereby suspended from the practice of law in the District of Columbia for a period of sixty (60) days commencing from the date of this opinion, with thirty (30) days stayed, in favor of one (1) year probation within which time Chapman must complete CLE courses in employment discrimination law, federal court procedure, and professional responsibility.
+ORDERED that Bryan A. Chapman is hereby suspended from the practice of law in the District of Columbia for a period of sixty (60) days, with thirty (30) days stayed, in favor of one (1) year probation within which time Chapman must complete CLE courses in employment discrimination law, federal court procedure, and professional responsibility.